prpole/dissertation/chapter2/main.md

 etc.-->Consistent with its function as a Promethean symbol, fire in London's story is merely the representative example of the technological appendages that come to define the very essence of the human.
-The most direct example of this trend is the most ambiguous and the least appealing.
-The man chews tobacco as he travels, but his frozen beard and numbed lips mean his spit accumulates in his beard and freezes: "The result was that a crystal beard of the color and solidity of amber was increasing its length on his chin.
+The most direct example of this trend is also the story's most ambiguous and least appealing.
+The man chews tobacco as he travels, but his frozen beard and numbed lips cause his spit to accumulate in his beard and freeze: "The result was that a crystal beard of the color and solidity of amber was increasing its length on his chin.
 If he fell down it would shatter itself, like glass, into brittle fragments.
-But he did not mind the appendage."[...
-262] The man's reliance on processed tobacco alters his physical being, making him into a strange hybrid of his natural being and the things he makes use of.
-But this extra-natural appendage is fragile by nature, and it is hardly introduced before we are supplied with the image of it shattering.
-This would be no tragedy, the amber beard conferring no imaginable advantage.
-Other, more common appendages are presented as complementary prosthetics to make up for the natural protections the human lacks.
-Although "he was a warm-whiskered man," for example, "the hair on his face did not protect the high cheek-bones," and the man therefore has to continually agitate "his numb nose and cheek-bones with his mittened hand."[...
-261] He eventually comes to execute this process "automatically," putting it in the unthinking realm of natural or instinctual action while simultaneously describing it with the lexicon of industry.[...
-262] Even this appendage is not incorporated firmly enough into the man's being, however, still requiring a certain degree of attention.
+But he did not mind the appendage."[@london_build_2001 262] The man's reliance on processed tobacco alters his physical being, making him into a strange hybrid of his natural being and the things he makes use of.
+But this extra-natural appendage is fragile by nature, and it is hardly introduced before we are supplied with the image of its shattering.
+This would be no tragedy, the amber beard conferring no imaginable advantage, but other, more common appendages are presented as complementary prosthetics to make up for the natural protections the human lacks.
+Although "he was a warm-whiskered man," for example, "the hair on his face did not protect the high cheek-bones," and the man therefore has to continually agitate "his numb nose and cheek-bones with his mittened hand."[@london_build_2001 261] He eventually comes to execute this process "automatically," putting it in the unthinking realm of natural or instinctual action while simultaneously describing it with the lexicon of industrial technology.[@london_build_2001 262] Even this appendage is not incorporated firmly enough into the man's being, however, still requiring a certain degree of attention.
 He notes with "a pang of regret that he had not devised a nose-strap of the sort Bud wore in cold snaps.
-Such a strap passed across the cheeks, as well, and saved them."[...
-263].
-Lacking a natural protection for his cheeks against the cold, the man's best hope of survival is to change his very being with increasingly refined appendages, replacing the natural with the technological.
+Such a strap passed across the cheeks, as well, and saved them."[@london_build_2001 263] Lacking a natural protection for his cheeks against the cold, the man's best hope of survival is to change his very being with increasingly refined appendages, replacing the natural with the technological.

-While these appendages, like the fire, remain external, they are nonetheless constitutive of the very essence of the human---if not individually, then as a process.
-As Darwin himself put it, "man is enabled through his mental faculties 'to keep with an unchanged body in harmony with the changing universe'", which is achieved when "he uses clothes, builds sheds, and makes fires"---whereas non-human animals "must have their bodily structure modified in order to survive under greatly changed conditions."[qtd. in @Wrangham 21 (check page)] The uniquely human strategies for survival itself, which in the eyes of the evolutionist (professional or amateur) are coextensive with the defining human character, are contingent on the degree of technological adaptation in response to a changing environment.
+While these appendages, like the fire, remain external, they are nonetheless constitutive of a human essence---if not as individual prosthetics, then as the process of prosthesis.
+As Darwin himself put it, "man is enabled through his mental faculties 'to keep with an unchanged body in harmony with the changing universe'", which is achieved when "he uses clothes, builds sheds, and makes fires"---whereas non-human animals "must have their bodily structure modified in order to survive under greatly changed conditions."[Qtd. in
+@wrangham_catching_2009 10] The uniquely human strategies for survival, which in the eyes of the evolutionist (professional or amateur) are coextensive with the defining human character, are contingent on the degree of technological adaptation in response to a changing environment.

 But technology's role in this story is hardly that of an uncomplicated savior.
 London goes beyond a purely salutary view of the technological human, beyond an account in which the human as an intelligent mind fills the gaps of the human as an organism.
-The same fragility of the tobacco-beard that shatters under the least pressure is attributed to humanity's over-reliance on technology for survival.
+The fragility of the tobacco-beard, which shatters under the least pressure, is symbolic of humanity's over-reliance on technology for survival.
 One metaphor, appearing twice near the end of the story, drives this association home particularly clearly.
 As the man begins to lose sensation in his fingers, the metaphor that recommends itself is a technological one, just as when the man "automatically" rubbed his cheeks with his mittened hands.
 But now it is with a sense of fragility that touches the basic makeup of the man's
 body: "When he touched a twig, he had to look and see whether or not he had hold of it.
-The wires were pretty well down between him and his finger-ends";
+The *wires were pretty well down* between him and his finger-ends";
-and again, "he closed [his fingers]---that is, he willed to close them, for the wires were down, and the fingers did not obey."[...
-268] The intervention of this technological metaphor marks the man's loss of contact with his own body, an ultimate separation of mental and corporeal being made manifest by the dissolution of the body while the mind remains active.
+and again, "he closed [his fingers]---that is, he willed to close them, for *the wires were down*, and the fingers did not obey."[@london_build_2001 268, emphasis mine.]
+The intervention of this technological metaphor marks the man's loss of contact with his own body, an ultimate separation of mental and corporeal being made manifest by the dissolution of the body while the mind remains active.
 Whereas earlier the technological appendages appeared as supplements, they are now barriers between the man's consciousness and his physical self---between the individual intellect and the more basic substratum of being that is determined by species.
-The loss of a connection between the mind and body comes to symbolize the loss of a connection between the intellectual human and the human species.
+The loss of a connection between the mind and body comes to symbolize the loss of a connection between the human intellect and the human species.

 Finally, this lost connection has a greater cosmic significance than the death of an individual character.
-To London, it means a loss of the connection between the human and the natural environment.
+To London, it means a loss of the connection between humanity and our natural environment.
 In another telling repetition, London suggests that our connection with the planet is bodily rather than
-intellectual: "He glanced down at first in order to assure himself that he was really standing up, for the absence of sensation in his feet left him unrelated to the earth"; and on the next page, as the man runs on feet that are entirely numb, "He seemed to himself to skim along above the surface, and to have no connection with the earth."[...
-269-70] The statement would draw attention even without repetition, but as when he discusses the "wires" being down, London appears unwilling to let this idea go unnoticed.
+intellectual: "He glanced down at first in order to assure himself that he was really standing up, for the absence of sensation in his feet left him *unrelated to the earth*"; and on the next page, as the man runs on feet that are entirely numb, "He seemed to himself to skim along above the surface, and to have *no connection with the earth*."[@london_build_2001 269-70, emphasis mine.]
+The statement would draw attention even without repetition, but as when he discusses the "wires" being down, London appears unwilling to let this idea go unnoticed.
 In both cases, consciousness itself is not enough for a meaningful relationship to one's immediate environment, and this fact appears to be much of what makes the man's disembodiment difficult for him to come to terms with.
 But London's phrasing here suggests a broader interpretation than one of mere disorientation, a reading that encompasses capital-E-Earth as well as the simpler earth-as-ground that forms the man's point of reference.
 The loss of contact with one's body, the suggestion that the human is pure consciousness without a meaningful physical being, means the loss of perspective regarding the human's place in the larger collage of planetary systems, including the interrelation of species (like the communication between man and dog) and effects on the environment more broadly conceived.

-This body-planet connection is stunningly evoked in a passage that broadens the man's conception of his place in the universe even further.
+This body-planet connection is dramatically evoked in a passage that broadens the man's conception of his place in the universe even further.

 > His pace of four miles an hour had kept his heart pumping blood to the